 Guide to cycling to work

 Cycling to work is fantastic.
-It comes with a whole host of benefits for your health, wealth and the environment, but just knowing this might not be enough to help you start if you are nervous about trying it for the first time.
-But you don’t have to be worried; just follow our advice and you’ll wonder why you ever had any doubts.
+It has many benefits for your health, wealth and the environment, but you might need more than just knowing this to help you start if you are nervous about trying it for the first time.
+But you don’t have to be worried – follow our advice, and you’ll wonder why you ever had doubts.

 Use a cycle route planner

-While it may mean riding slightly further if you have to alternate from the direct route it will make your journey more pleasant.
-Try the Cycling UK Journey Planner to plot your journey from A to B.
+While it may mean riding slightly further, it will make your journey more pleasant if you find an alternative route to the direct one.
+Try the Cycling UK Journey Planner to plot your trip from A to B.

 Ask a friend to cycle with you

-There may be a person who already cycles into work who may be willing to chaperone you on your first week to work to give you confidence.
-Someone may know the best local routes to use, quieter roads or shortcuts.
-You never know unless you ask.
+There may be someone you work with who already cycles in who may be willing to chaperone you on your first week to work to give you confidence.
+They’re likely to know the best local routes, quieter roads or shortcuts and be more than willing to pass on the info.
+You’ll never know unless you ask.

-It’s worth checking their cycling style and if they are going to be supportive of your beginner status before you arrange to ride with them, though.
-The last thing you want is to find yourself sprinting to keep up, or being taken down roads that a more confident cyclist considers acceptable but of which you are nervous.
+However, it’s worth checking their cycling style and if they will support your beginner status before you arrange to ride with them.
+The last thing you want is to find yourself sprinting to keep up or being taken down roads that a more confident cyclist considers acceptable but of which you are nervous.

 Cycling training for beginners

-Now, you may be thinking “but I did my cycling proficiency test in school”.
-Things have moved on a little from the cones in a playground you may remember and the training now is done in a range of settings tailored to the type of journeys you want to make.
-Even better news is that in many locations the training is delivered free of charge.
+You may be thinking “but I did my cycling proficiency test in school”.
+Things have moved on a little from the cones in a playground you may remember, and the training now is done in a range of settings tailored to the type of journeys you want to make.
+The even better news is that the training is delivered free of charge in many locations.

 For more information and to see if there are courses near you check out the Bikeability course finder.

-You may just want a refresher of the basics.
+You may just want a refresher course in the basics.
 If so, our videos explaining how to prepare for a journey on your bike may help.

 Make an agreement to start later and don’t book meetings first thing

-It sounds obvious but don’t try to start cycling in on a week where you have a big deadline or that all-important meeting in the morning as that’s a recipe for disaster.
+It might sound obvious, but don’t try to start cycling in on a week where you have a big deadline or that all-important meeting first thing in the morning.
+That’s just a recipe for disaster.

 Try the route out on a weekend